 Upgrade Your Vacuum Table

-Production-grade grid vacuum tables engineered for shops that are done fighting leaks, setup time, and uncertainty.
+German-engineered grid vacuum tables for shops that are done fighting their setup.

-- It works — but you don’t fully trust it
+- It works — but you do not fully trust it

 - You spend too much time sealing, taping, or compensating

-- Holding force isn’t consistent across the table
+- Holding force is inconsistent across the table

 - Thin parts make you nervous during machining

-- Setup quality depends on who’s running the machine
+- Setup quality depends too much on who is running the machine

-You're not doing anything wrong.
-Most vacuum setups fail in production not because of force — but because of poor sealing and airflow control.
+You are not doing anything wrong.
+Most vacuum setups fail in production not because of force, but because of poor sealing, airflow control, and repeatability.

 Choose the Upgrade That Matches How You Run Your Shop